Michael Musto: Career

 Musto has also dabbled in acting and singing.
 In 1980, he became lead singer of a Motown cover band called the Must, and once shared a bill with rising star Madonna.
 He played a lead role and received rave reviews from Eileen Shapiro of Huffington Post, for the film Vamp Bikers Tres by Eric Rivas, as a head doctor named Hedda Hopper alongside Angel Salazar.
 The film premiered in 2016 at Anthology Film Archives and in 2018 was released by the Orchard.
 Musto sang a pop/reggae/dance ditty, "I Got Ur Back", written and produced by Tyler Stone, based on Musto's idea, for Trax Records, released in 2017.
-A celebrity roast of Musto at Actors Temple on May 22, 2017—kicked off by Rosie O'Donnell and hosted by Bruce Vilanch-raised significant money for the Callen-Lorde clinic.
-The roast which was produced by Daniel DeMello and directed by Rachel Klein, featured Bianca Del Rio, Jinkx Monsoon, Judy Gold, Orfeh, Randy Rainbow, and Luann de Lesseps.
+A celebrity roast of Musto at Actors Temple on May 22, 2017—kicked off by Rosie O'Donnell and hosted by Bruce Vilanch--raised significant money for the Callen-Lorde clinic.
+The roast, which was produced by Daniel DeMello and directed by Rachel Klein, featured Bianca Del Rio, Jinkx Monsoon, Judy Gold, Randy Rainbow, and Luann de Lesseps.
 In addition to doubling the take of the benefit, O'Donnell—after aiming some barbs at Musto's closet-busting mania—thanked him for pulling her into the community; in the 1990s, he'd urged her and Ellen DeGeneres in print to come out of the closet.

-He has won ten Glam Awards for Best Nightlife Writer/Blogger, as well as their Living Legend award.
-He was named one of Genre magazine's "Men We Love" more than once, won a Lifetime Achievement award at the Gay Expo at Javits Center (2015), was named one of Metrosource magazine's "People We Love" (2019) and got a special award for his work from the Imperial Court of New York.
+He has won 11 Glam Awards for Best Nightlife Writer/Blogger, as well as their Living Legend award.
+He was named one of Genre magazine's "Men We Love" more than once, won a Lifetime Achievement award at the Gay Expo at Javits Center (2015), was named one of Metrosource magazine's "People We Love" (2019) and got a special award for his work from the Imperial Court of New York, who in 2012, knighted him as "Sir Michael Musto".
 In 2024, the Jim Owles Liberal Democratic Club honored him with a Human Rights award.